potakhov/cache/README.md

 Storage is not thread safe and should be properly guarded in case of shared usage.

-Hit() and Store() methods update first and then expire so it is possible to renew a record that should be expired by now, this is done by design.
+Renew() and Store() methods update first and then expire so it is possible to renew a record that should be expired by now, this is done by design.